FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

 nxvalidate -l DEFINITIONS FILE
 ```

-You can now envoke the validation on the test file:
+You can now invoke the validation on the test file:

 === "Source"
     ```console